kylefarris/clamscan/README.md

 All older versions in NPM have been deprecated.

-All other versions in NPM have been deprecated.

 # Version 1.0.0 Information:

 If you are migrating from v0.8.5 or less to v1.0.0 or greater, please read the [release notes](https://github.com/kylefarris/clamscan/releases/tag/v1.0.0) as there are some breaking changes (but also some awesome new features!).